gerald24/possy/README.md

 ## Printers

-The issuetypes are mapped to 3 different printer which might use different colors:
+An issuetype is mapped to a specific printer (currently up to 3 different printer):
 - Stories -> white
 - Tasks -> white
 - Bugs -> pink